-(1) User computers send telemetry data to a secure Microsoft data center using the Microsoft Data Management Service.
+(1) User computers send diagnostic data to a secure Microsoft data center using the Microsoft Data Management Service.

-(2) Telemetry data is analyzed by the Microsoft Telemetry Service.
+(2) Diagnostic data is analyzed by the Microsoft Telemetry Service.

-(3) Telemetry data is pushed from the Microsoft Telemetry Service to your OMS workspace.
+(3) Diagnostic data is pushed from the Microsoft Telemetry Service to your Azure Portal workspace.

-(4) Telemetry data is available in the Device Health solution.
+(4) Diagnostic data is available in the Device Health solution.